 She has the distinction of being invited five times to work at the annual White House Easter Egg Roll with 25 of her staff to scramble 10,000 fresh eggs for the "Easter Bunny Bundles" - filled pitas for walk-around breakfast treats.
 She has demonstrated her culinary talents several times on local television and has lectured at industry conferences and culinary schools.
 She created and wrote a quarterly newsletter for her catering company and has authored several articles for various industry newsletters.

 When Laurie is not drinking tea, blending tea, or teaching about tea, she writes freelance.
-She is a member (and former Board member) of thelocal chapter of AIWF, has served on the Advisory Board of Stratford University's School of Culinary Arts, and Friends of Colvin Run Mill.
-She is a member of Women Chefs and Restaurateurs (WCR), serves on the Board of the Washington, DC Chapter of Les Dames d'Escoffier, is a member of Culinary Historians of Washington (CHoW), has been a driver for the Great Falls area Meals on Wheels program, and continues to teach cooking classes to adults and children.
+She was a member and Board member of thelocal chapter of AIWF, has served on the Advisory Board of Stratford University's School of Culinary Arts, and Friends of Colvin Run Mill.
+She is a member of Women Chefs and Restaurateurs (WCR), is a member and has served on the Board of the Washington, DC Chapter of Les Dames d'Escoffier, is a member of Culinary Historians of Washington (CHoW), has been a driver for the Great Falls area Meals on Wheels program, and continues to teach cooking classes to adults and children.